mcoirad/mcoirad.github.io/about.md

 ## Hi!
 I'm Dario Macieira Mitchell

-<p>I'm a software engineer and data scientist with two main interests:</p>
+<p>I'm a software engineer and data technologist with two main interests:</p>
 - Harnessing the power of data for social good
 - Exploring the creation of novel forms of computational narrative